mohammaddvi/NoteApp/README.md

 # NoteApp
-This is Getir Task for Senior Android Position.
+This is a sample note application.

-##Technologies
+## Technologies
 Kotlin, Coroutine, Room, Unit Testing